 The 2023 IPEC lecture series, "Work in Transition,” explores the transforming world

-forms of work; the challenges of the new workplace; and what work might look like to build
+of new forms of work; the challenges of the new workplace; and what work might look

 The world is rapidly transforming.
 Some of that change is disruptive, challenging us to find new ways of engaging our day to day lives, education, work, and careers.
 Some of that change provides amazing opportunities for making the world a better place for all of us.
 This series brings together leading voices on transformative change and asks them to address all of us: to teach us what they know, help us navigate the often confusing world around us, and guide us toward making the kinds of wise choices that can help us all move forward.

 “Justice in Transition” recognizes the need to address injustice and reach for outcomes that aim for reparative, just, and meaningful change.
 The series features a variety of speakers and performances from people who actively address systemic injustices of the past and present and advocate for change that enables us to all rise together.